-The exam consists of two separate parts, a term paper of approximately 10 pages based on the content of FIL4560, and a 4-hours school exam.
-The term paper counts 60% towards the final grade, while the school exam counts 40%.
+The exam consists of two separate parts, a term paper of approximately 10 pages based on the content of FIL4560, and a 4-hour written take home exam.
+The term paper counts 60% towards the final grade, and the take home exam counts 40%.

 Submit assignments in Inspera